Ciudad Obregon Sonora: 12 Best Things to Do and See

 The tour starts from a previous explanation.
 You will have the opportunity to look at a sample of the sky of Ciudad de Obregon Sonora in different stages and detailed images of stars and constellations, solar storms, planets, and much more.

-On the other hand, imagine a sculpture over 30 meters high.
+Imagine a sculpture over 30 meters high.
 Built by sculptor Marlon Balderrama, it is the tallest in Latin America.

 Marlon’s objective was to represent the Danza del Venado (deer dance), a traditional dance of the Yaqui ethnic group made of synthetic bronze.